Quickstart

 Paywalls must be created in Apphud Product Hub.
 Each paywall contains an ordered array of products and custom JSON dictionary.

-You can retrieve products array by calling paywall.products()
+You can retrieve products array by calling paywall.products() on your desired paywall object.

 Get mode details in our Displaying Products guide.